All About Shadows

 The Terminator Line is at the same spot as the previous example.
 But the Core Shadow Area is now smaller because it's receiving some light from the bounce light.
 The Core Shadow is always the darkest area of shadow on the subject.

 On a side note, for those of you who use 3d software, bounce light is one of the features that separates old school lighting from modern raytracing.
 In the earlier days of computer graphics, rendering systems couldn't simulate bounce light, and so your light source would create direct lighting and core shadows only.
-People cheated bounce light by placing low intensity lights in the shadow area, or even using ambient lighting, but the cheat didn't always look terribly realistic.
+People cheated bounce light by placing low intensity lights in the shadow area, but the cheat didn't always look terribly realistic.
 Years later, when computers became faster, people started moving over to raytrace renderers that could do a set of calculations called "Global Illumination", which, among other things, could now properly simulate bounce light accurately.

 Cast Shadows